mdarm/forex-forecasting/V-AR-model/README.md

   - The variables are cointegrated: the error correction term has to be included in the VAR.
   - The variables are not cointegrated: first, the variables have to be differenced d times and one has a VAR in difference.

-  As part of its parameter optimization,
+As part of its parameter optimization, an augmented Dickey-Fuller test is performed, in order to decide the order of differences, as well as multiple AIC tests, in order to find the optimal lag order.

+The model serves as a benchmark for the various NN models' performance.